Kentucky Bluegrass Sod

 Bonaire Kentucky Bluegrass

 Bonaire bluegrass is a shamrock version of Kentucky bluegrass with very fast spring growth and is one of the best types of grass in general against disease resistance.
 Bonaire bluegrass stays green all year and is a deeper color than your Bedazzled but lighter than your midnight bluegrass sitting perfectly in the middle.
-Bonaire grass is very popular in mixes and stand-alone in sporting applications due to its very fast recovery and can be used even in golf courses.
+Bonaire grass is popular in mixes and stand-alone in sporting applications due to its fast recovery and can be used even in golf courses.
 Bonaire bluegrass is added to our Kentucky bluegrass mixture to increase disease resistance.

 Our Kentucky Bluegrass sod has been created with the best versions of Kentucky bluegrass currently available, providing the strongest durability for cool-season soft grass.